lfr/FSharp.Domain.Validation/README.md

 ## Ok looks good, but I'm still not sure

-I've created a checklist to help the decision of using this library:
+I've created a checklist to help you decide whether this library is a good match for your project:

 &#x2705; My project contains domain objects or records